imsc-rosetta/imsc-rosetta-specification/metadata.md

 Exact Language coding to be defined by customer.  e.g. bcp47/MESA.

+*Note that the attribute `xml:lang` is used.
+Be3 aware that this may be constrained in terms of content, and if checked by an 'official' XML checker, unknown language codes may be flagged as errors.*

 ## Information about subtitle type/categorisation
 Optional.
 The purpose of this classification is as confirmation of external classification.